 The Etaples camp had the necessary mixture of factors for emergence of pandemic influenza including overcrowding (with 100,000 soldiers daily changing), live pigs, and nearby live geese, duck and chicken markets, horses and an additional factor 24 gases (some of them mutagenic) used in large 100 ton quantities to contaminate soldiers and the landscape.
 The final trigger for the ensuing pandemic was the return of millions of soldiers to their homelands around the entire world in the autumn of 1918.

-The story repeats itself for the London flu, Honk Kong flu, Asian flu, SARS and now the latest Wuhan coronavirus—all known or thought to be caused by animal agriculture and our exploitation of animals.
+The story repeats itself for the London flu, Honk Kong flu, Asian flu, SARS and now the latest Wuhan coronavirus disease (COVID-19)—all known or thought to be caused by animal agriculture and our exploitation of animals.
 The same applies to various outbreaks of Q fever, ebola, MERS, Rift Valley fever, bird flu and salmonella.
 In the case of salmonella this includes not only outbreaks of recent years through various lettuce recalls but also the Cocoliztli epidemics of 1545 and 1576 thought to have killed millions of people—80 percent and 50 percent of the population in Mexico at the time.
 Never before has our exploitation of animals been so dangerous: 75% of all emerging diseases are zoonotic.

 Cholera is most often associated with unsanitary living conditions, but our exploitation of animals through fishing is also hypothesized to be the cause of various cholera epidemics of past and present.

 Brackish and marine waters are the natural environment for the etiologic agents of cholera, Vibrio cholerae serogroup O1 or O139.
 There are no known animal hosts for Vibrio cholerae, however, the bacteria attach themselves easily to the chitin-containing shells of crabs, shrimps, and other shellfish, which can be a source for human infections when eaten raw or undercooked.

 If the risk of infecting one third of the planet and all the many other issues with our exploitation of animals is not enough of a motivating factor to move away from the status quo, it might come as a surprise that the HIV/AIDS epidemic is also thought to have been caused by animal agriculture.